-IndiaFilings » Learn » What Is Liquidation?
+IndiaFilings / Learn / What Is Liquidation

 What Is Liquidation?

+Liquidation is the process of winding up a business voluntarily or through a court order.
+In India, liquidation of a company involves selling off the assets of the company and distributing the proceeds among its creditors and shareholders.
 The Companies Act of 2013 regulates the liquidation process.
 When a company is liquidated, the shareholders’ interest in the company is extinguished, and the company ceases to exist.
 The company’s assets are sold off to repay its debts and to distribute the remaining funds among its shareholders.

 Reasons for Liquidating a Company